Heart-shaped brisée cookies

 Some notes:

-👉 I kept an eye on the cookies covered with brown sugar, because it’s best to take them out as soon as the sugar starts to darken (prolonged baking can burn the sugar).
-I also recommend baking at middle height and not too close to the top element.
+👉 I kept a close eye on the cookies covered with brown sugar, because it’s best to take them out as soon as the sugar begins to darken (prolonging the baking can burn the sugar).
+I also recommend baking at mid-height and not too close to the top heating element.

-👉 It’s better to prick the brisée (even if I never do it! and you can see it from the photos 😊).
+👉 It’s better to prick the brisée (even though I never do it! and you can see that from the photos 😋).

-They are great eaten immediately after being made, and they are also great if made the night before.
-I assure you they keep very well, simply left in the trays inside the oven.
-They remain nice and crumbly those with jam, nice and crunchy those with sugar, nice… eeeeeh… I can’t explain it better than this but I hope you’ve understood how much we like these brisée cookies!
+They’re excellent eaten immediately when freshly made, and they’re also great if made the night before.
+I assure you they keep very well, simply left on the baking trays inside the oven.
+Those with jam remain nicely crumbly, those with sugar stay crunchy, lovely… I can’t explain it any better than this but I hope you understand how much we love these brisée cookies!

 When you try them… send me a photo!!

-Speaking of photos, allow me to thank my daughter, thank you Flavia! who helped me cut out the paper hearts used for the photos.
-You can see only a few here, but… we had cut out a bunch! 😃
+Speaking of photos, allow me to thank my daughter, thanks Flavia! who helped me cut the paper hearts used for the photos.
+You can see a few here, but… we had cut out a mountain of them! 😃

 Follow me!

-In my new WhatsApp channel and, hear ye! now I’m also on Instagram! 😀
+On my new WhatsApp channel and, listen up!
+I’m now also on Instagram! 😄

-As always, you can find me on my Facebook page, on my Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you feel like it… sign up for my Newsletter.
+As always, you can find me on my Facebook page, on my Pinterest boards, in my two groups: Il gruppo di Catia, in cucina e oltre and Proprio quello che stavo cercando! and if you want… subscribe to my Newsletter.

-As always, you can find me on my Facebook page, on my Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you feel like it… sign up for my Newsletter.
+As always, you can find me on my Facebook page, on my Pinterest boards, in my two groups: Il gruppo di Catia, in cucina e oltre and Proprio quello che stavo cercando! and if you want… subscribe to my Newsletter.

 Author image